xemah1/projects-in-Python/Gates of Ankara/readme.md

 > A few key values have been corrected for v2.3.1.
 No new file, just updated main v2.3.
 >
 > Corrections have been made in mechanics when going into bonus game from default game.
 No new file, Just v2.3.2.

+As of v2.4 I believe development of Gates of Ankara has concluded with a realistic end result.
+Can't exactly calculate RTP percentage due to limitations of time and resource on my end.
+Estimated RTP value hopefully will be posted here within 2 bussiness days.